openstack-archive/networking-l2gw/README.rst

 Initial implementation
 ----------------------

-The are a number of use cases that can be addressed by an L2 Gateway API.
+There are a number of use cases that can be addressed by an L2 Gateway API.
 Most notably in cloud computing environments, a typical use case is bridging the virtual with the physical.
 Translate this to Neutron and the OpenStack world, and this means relying on L2 Gateway capabilities to extend Neutron logical (overlay) networks into physical (provider) networks that are outside the OpenStack realm.
 These networks can be, for instance, VLAN's that may or may not be managed by OpenStack.

 More information
 ----------------